Parzival: Scholarly debates

-Some details of the romance have inspired controversy, partly because the narrative is interspersed with humorous anecdotes by Wolfram.
-It is not clear whether many of the claims he makes are intended to be taken as fact or as jest.

-For example, in one passage he claims to be totally illiterate: whether the original poem was composed as part of an oral tradition or as a written work is a subject of debate among scholars.
-Wolfram also claimed that a lost Arabic manuscript by a descendant of Solomon was discovered by a certain Kyot.
+Two details of the romance have given rise to speculation among scholars.
+The first is Wolfram's claim at the end of book 2 that he doesn't know the alphabet: is he being ironic, or could the original poem have been composed as part of an oral tradition?
+The second is Wolfram's claim to be following a lost Arabic manuscript by a descendant of Solomon that was discovered by a certain Kyot.
 Although the claims of Wolfram's narrator about this source may be dubious, some critics have maintained that the knowledge about the Orient that is shown throughout the text suggests he may well have worked from at least one Oriental source.